smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

 Supported operations through `kube-cnca` plugin:

-  * Creation of packet flow description transactions through the AF micro service to perform accurate detection of application traffic for UPF in 5G Core
+  * Creation of packet flow description (PFD) transactions through the AF micro service to perform accurate detection of application traffic for UPF in 5G Core
   * Deletion of transactions and applications within a transaction
   * Updating (patching) transactions and applications within a transaction
-  * get or get-all transactions. get a specific application within a transaction
+  * get or get-all transactions.
+  * get a specific application within a transaction

-Creation of the AF transaction is performed based on the configuration provided by the given YAML file.
+Creation of the AF PFD transaction is performed based on the configuration provided by the given YAML file.
 The YAML configuration should follow the provided sample YAML in the [Sample YAML NGC AF transaction configuration](#sample-yaml-ngc-af-transaction-configuration) section.
-Use the `apply` command as below to post a transaction creation request onto AF:
+Use the `apply` command as below to post a PFD transaction creation request onto AF:
 ```shell
 kubectl cnca pfd apply -f <config.yml>
 ```

-When the transaction is successfully created, the `apply` command will return the transaction URL that includes transaction identifier at the end of the string.
+When the PFD transaction is successfully created, the `apply` command will return the transaction URL, that includes transaction identifier at the end of the string.
 Only this transaction identifier `<transaction-id>` should be used in further correspondence with AF concerning this particular transaction.
 For example, https://localhost:8050/af/v1/pfd/transactions/10000  and transaction-id is 10000. **It is the responsibility of the user to retain the `<transaction-id>` as `kube-cnca` is a stateless function.**

-To retrieve an existing transaction with a known transaction ID, use the below command:
+To retrieve an existing PFD transaction with a known transaction ID, use the below command:
 ```shell
 kubectl cnca pfd get transaction <transaction-id>
 ```

-To retrieve all active transactions at AF, execute this command:
+To retrieve all active PFD transactions at AF, execute this command:
 ```shell
 kubectl cnca pfd get transactions
 ```

-To modify an active transaction, use the `patch` command providing a YAML file with the subset of the configuration to be modified:
+To modify an active PFD transaction, use the `patch` command providing a YAML file with the subset of the configuration to be modified:
 ```shell
 kubectl cnca pfd patch transaction <transaction-id> -f <config.yml>
 ```

-To delete an active transaction, use the `delete` command as below:
+To delete an active PFD transaction, use the `delete` command as below:
 ```shell
 kubectl cnca pfd delete transaction <transaction-id>
 ```

-To retrieve an existing application within a transaction with a known application ID and transaction ID, use the below command:
+To retrieve an existing application within a PFD  transaction with a known application ID and transaction ID, use the below command:
 ```shell
 kubectl cnca pfd get transaction <transaction-id> application <application-id>
 ```

-To modify an application within an active transaction, use the `patch` command providing a YAML file with the subset of the configuration to be modified:
+To modify an application within an active PFD transaction, use the `patch` command providing a YAML file with the subset of the configuration to be modified:
 ```shell
 kubectl cnca pfd patch transaction <transaction-id> application <application-id> -f <config.yml>
 ```

-To delete an application within an active transaction, use the `delete` command as below:
+To delete an application within an active PFD transaction, use the `delete` command as below:
 ```shell
 kubectl cnca pfd delete transaction <transaction-id> application <application-id>
 ```

-##### Sample YAML NGC AF transaction configuration
+##### Sample YAML NGC AF PFD ransaction configuration

-The `kube-cnca` expects the YAML configuration as in the format below.
+The `kube-cnca pfd apply` expects the YAML configuration as in the format below.
 The file must contain the topmost configurations; `apiVersion`, `kind` and `policy`.
 The configuration `policy` retains the NGC AF-specific transaction information.

 ```yaml
 apiVersion: v1